w3f/polkadot-wiki/docs/general/contributing.md

 Maintain a consistent style and terminology throughout all documentation.
 This creates a professional and cohesive experience for the reader.
 - **Example:** Always use the term "parachain" and not "parallel chain" or "para-chain."

-#### Objectivity
+### Voice and tone

 Present information in a neutral and objective tone, avoiding hype or marketing language.

 - **Example:** Instead of: "Polkadot is the most revolutionary blockchain technology..."
 - Write: "Polkadot is a network that enables interoperability between different blockchains."

-### Voice and tone

 #### Voice

 Use a confident and authoritative voice, but avoid being overly formal or academic.
-Prefer active voice over passive voice to make the documentation more direct and engaging.
+An active voice should be used, versus a passive voice, to make the documentation more direct and engaging.

 - **Example (formal):** "It is imperative to note that the aforementioned process..."
 - **Write (concise):** "Note that the process..."
 - **Example (passive):** "The Relay Chain is secured by validators."